Channel Simulation: Finite Blocklengths and Broadcast Channels: Channel Simulation with No-Signaling Assistance

 \section{Channel Simulation with No-Signaling Assistance}

-In this section, we extend our discussion to channel simulations with no-signaling correlations.
-No-signaling channel simulations have been studied in different setups (see, \eg, \cite{fang2019quantum, cubitt2011zero}).
-In our case, we consider the problem of simulating a channel $W_{\rv{Y}|\rv{X}}\in\set{P}(\set{Y}|\set{X})$ using a pair no-singling correlated encoder and decoder, namely their joint encoder-decoder map $N_{\rv{IY}|\rv{XJ}}\in\set{P}(\set{I}\times\set{Y}|\set{X}\times\set{J})$ satisfies the following two conditions (see Fig.~\ref{fig:NS})
+In this section, we extend our discussion to channel simulations with no-signaling correlations as described at the beginning of Section~\ref{sec:overview}.
+Recall that we consider the problem of simulating a channel $W_{\rv{Y}|\rv{X}}\in\set{P}(\set{Y}|\set{X})$ using a pair of no-singling correlated encoder and decoder, namely their joint encoder-decoder map $N_{\rv{IY}|\rv{XJ}}\in\set{P}([M]\times\set{Y}|\set{X}\times[M])$ satisfies conditions~\eqref{eq:ns:requirement:1} and~\eqref{eq:ns:requirement:2}, and the approximate channel $\tilde{W}_{\rv{Y}|\rv{X}}$ is constructed as $\tilde{W}_{\rv{Y}|\rv{X}}(y|x) = \sum_{m\in[M]} \mathcal{N}_{\rv{IY}|\rv{XJ}}(m,y|x,m)$ (see Fig.~\ref{fig:simulation:task:NS}).
+No-signaling channel simulations have been studied in different setups (see, \eg, \cite{fang2019quantum, cubitt2011zero, matthews2012linear}).
+We emphasize that our no-signaling results are conceptually different from the quantum results in~\cite{fang2019quantum}.
+In principle, one could take~\cite{fang2019quantum} and do further symmetry reductions for classical channels to arrive at the same no-signaling linear programs as in this section.
+However, such a calculation would be less insightful as it would not automatically give the form of the optimal no-signaling box as in this section.

-Both non-correlated and randomness-assisted simulations are special cases of no-signaling simulations: For non-correlated codes, their joint encoder-decoder maps are in a product form of $\mathcal{E}(i|x)\cdot\mathcal{D}(y|j)$ where $\mathcal{E}$ and $\mathcal{D}$ are the encoding and the decoding functions (or conditional pmfs) of the code.
+Both non-correlated and randomness-assisted simulations are special cases of no-signaling simulations: For non-correlated codes, their joint encoder-decoder maps are in the product form of $\mathcal{E}(i|x)\cdot\mathcal{D}(y|j)$ where $\mathcal{E}$ and $\mathcal{D}$ are the encoding and the decoding functions (or conditional pmfs) of the code.
 The randomness-assisted channel simulation scheme described in Section~\ref{sec:introduction} has joint encoder-decoder map in the following form

+Another example of a no-signaling resource is a pair of entangled quantum systems.
+In the following, we refer to $N_{\rv{IY}|\rv{XJ}}$ as a no-signaling code, and $M$ as the (alphabet) size of the code.